-If any Bond, Coupon, Receipt or Talon is lost, stolen, mutilated, defaced or destroyed, it may be replaced at the specified office of the Principal Paying Agent, subject to all applicable laws and the requirements of any stock exchange on which the Bonds are listed (or other relevant authority), upon payment by the claimant of the expenses incurred in connection with such replacement and on such terms as to evidence, security, indemnity and otherwise as the Issuer may reasonably require.
-Mutilated or defaced Bonds, Coupons, Receipts or Talons must be surrendered before replacements will be issued.
+If any Bond, Coupon or Talon is lost, stolen, mutilated, defaced or destroyed, it may be replaced at the specified office of the Principal Paying Agent, subject to all applicable laws and stock exchange (or other relevant authority) requirements, upon payment by the claimant of the expenses incurred in connection with such replacement and on such terms as to evidence, security, indemnity and otherwise as the Issuer may reasonably require.
+Mutilated or defaced Bonds, Coupons or Talons must be surrendered before replacements will be issued.